Wayne-Liu-98/unrar_and_wash/README.md

 The two test .sh files are test versions that generates washed csv for 20200803 under relative directory in wash_and_rar

+Program deleted from github because of confidential reasons.

 Working period:
 -------------------------